kevinolega/callcentertrainingtips/_posts/2014-03-11-sir-maam-confidence.md

 Treat yourself with respect as well.

-You see westerners marry local Filipina girls despite their low upbringing or income class without any&nbsp; because they see them as equals.
+You see westerners marry local Filipina girls despite their low upbringing or income class without any because they see them as equals.

 Locally it is rare for a graduate of a popular university or an upper middle class to marry someone who works as a domestic helper.